Elijah Fisher

-Early life and high school career
+Early life

 Fisher was born in Oshawa, Ontario, the second of five children of Thelia and Rohan Fisher.
 At age 12, as a seventh-grader, he competed for the under-18 high school team at Crestwood Preparatory College in Toronto.
 Fisher became the first middle school student to play for Crestwood Prep's varsity team.
 By the age of 13, he stood 6 ft 5 in (1.96 m).
 He was considered by many analysts to be the number one player in his class as he entered high school.

-Recruiting

-Fisher is a consensus five-star recruit and one of the top players in the 2023 recruiting class.
+Fisher was a consensus five-star recruit and one of the top players in the 2023 class; before reclassifying to the class of 2022.

 College career

-He plays for Texas Tech Red Raiders.
+Fisher played as a freshman for the Texas Tech Red Raiders in 2022–23.
+In May 2023, he announced his transfer to the DePaul Blue Demons.